-\algPc \citep{katzsamuels2020empirical-peace} is mainly an FC BAI algorithm based on a transductive design, which is modified to be used in the FB setting.
+\algPc \citep{katzsamuels2020empirical-peace} is mainly a FC BAI algorithm based on a transductive design, which is modified to be used in the FB setting.
 It minimizes the \emph{Gaussian-width} of the remaining arms with a progressively finer level of granularity.
-However, \algPc cannot be implemented exactly because the Gaussian width does not have a closed form and is computationally expensive to be minimized.
+However, \algPc cannot be implemented exactly because the Gaussian width does not have a closed form and is computationally expensive to minimize.
 To address this, \citet{katzsamuels2020empirical-peace} proposed an approximation to \algPc, which still has some computational issues (see \cref{rem:PeaceDiffc} and \cref{sec:hard}).
 The error bound for \algPc, although is competitive, only holds for a relatively large budget (Theorem~7 in \citealt{katzsamuels2020empirical-peace}).
 We discuss this further in \cref{rem:PeaceB}.
-Although the comparison of their bound with ours is not straightforward, we show in \cref{app:Peace} that each bound can be superior to the other in certain regimes that depend mainly on the relation between $d$ and $K$.
-However, in the more practical regime of $K\gg d$, their bound seems to be tighter.
-On the other hand, in our experiments with \algPc in \cref{sec:experiments}, we implemented its approximation and it always under-performed our algorithm.
-We also show in \cref{sec:hard} that approximate \algPc is more computationally expensive than our algorithm.
+Although the comparison of their bound to ours is not straightforward, we show in \cref{app:Peace} that each bound can be superior in certain regimes that depend mainly on the relation of $d$ and $K$.
+In particular, we show two cases: (i) Based on few claims in \citet{katzsamuels2020empirical-peace} that are not rigorously proved (see (i) in \cref{app:Peace} for more details), their error bound is at most $2\lceil\log(d)\rceil\expp{\frac{-B\dmin^2}{\max_{i\in\A}\vnorm{x_i-x_1}_{V^{-1}}\log(d)}}$ which is better than our bound (\cref{eq:Lin-Bd}) only if $K> \exp(\exp(\log(d)\log\log(d)))$. (ii) We can also show that their bound is at most $2\lceil\log(d)\rceil\expp{\frac{-B\dmin^2}{d\log(K)\log(d)}}$ under the G-optimal design, which is worse than our error bound (\cref{eq:G-opt-bnd}).

+In our experiments with \algPc in \cref{sec:experiments}, we implemented its approximation and it never performed better than our algorithm.
+We also show in \cref{sec:hard} that approximate \algPc is much more computationally expensive compared to our algorithm.